-Explore other indirect ways to invest in real estate, including private notes, real estate crowdfunding websites, private equity funds, and real estate syndications.
+Explore other indirect ways to invest in real estate, including private notes, real estate crowdfunding websites like Groundfloor, private equity funds, and real estate syndications.
 Just bear in mind that some, such as most real estate syndications and private equity funds, only allow accredited investors to participate.

 Through your IRA or brokerage account, you can also invest in ETFs related to real estate.
 Examples include homebuilder ETFs, hotel ETFs, and other specialty ETFs either related to the housing industry or necessitating broad real estate holdings.

 If you have children, you may also want to save and invest money for their college education.
 Fortunately, you have several tax-sheltered options to do so.

 529 College Savings Plans